dataq-instruments/USB_Labview_Example/README.md

 # USB_Labview_Example

- It demonstrate how to use Labview's VISA driver and our device protocol, **without .NET class nor ActiveX**, to set up and acquire data then display in a chart.
+ It demonstrate how to use Labview's VISA driver and our device protocol, **without .NET class nor ActiveX**, to set up and acquire data then display the waveform in a chart.
 It applies to DI-1100, DI-1110, DI-1120, DI-2108, DI-2008, DI-4108, DI-4208, DI-4718B, and DI-4730 USB.
 It supports both 32 and 64-bit LabView

 **Prerequisites**: